Best Film for the Yashica TL

-Shipping film to a mail-order photo lab to be processed and scanned is the simplest solution if you're just beginning to use film.
-If you consistently use film, this can be a downside since it can get very expensive.
+The least complicated choice and the method I suggest using if you are just getting started using film is to send off your film to a photo lab to be processed and scanned.
+If you consistently use film, this can be a downside since it can get pricey.

 Bulk Loading Film

-Getting a roll of 100’ of film and loading it into canisters by hand is certainly one of the ideal methods to get a better price.
+Buying a roll of 100’ of film and manually loading in into canisters by hand is among the common ways to cut costs.

-Be aware that you're limited to bulk rolls of black & white film.
-This is due to black & white film is less difficult and less expensive to develop yourself.
+Be aware that you are going to be limited to 100’ rolls of black and white film.
+This is in part because black and white film is a lot easier and more affordable to process at home.

 Home Developing and Scanning

-It is easy to process and digitize film yourself.
-It's an excellent method to reduce costs so that you can use more film with your Yashica TL.
+You can easily develop and digitize any film yourself.
+In fact it’s a smart method to lower your costs so that you can shoot more film with your Yashica TL.

-Black & white film is by far the least complicated to process.
-Chemical temperature and development times are not as imperative to get correct with black & white films as time and temperatures are for color negative or transparency film.
+Black and white film is significantly simpler to develop.
+Developer temperature and development times are both not as crucial to do correctly with black & white film as temperatures and time are for color negative or transparency film.